-The organisation may implement these alternative means of compliance subject to prior approval by MCAA and upon receipt of the notification as prescribed in ARA.GEN.120 (d).
+The organisation may implement these alternative means of compliance subject to prior approval by MCAA and upon receipt of the notification.

 ORA.GEN.125 Terms of approval and privileges of an organisation

 A certified organisation shall comply with the scope and privileges defined in the terms of approval attached to the organisation's certificate.